paultang/centermold/source/Mold-Design.rst

 Our Mold Design Process
 ------------------------
+Our team of seasoned professionals brings decades of expertise in mold design and manufacturing.

 - Initial Consultation and Design Review
 ..

   - Needs Assessment: Understanding the client’s requirements, product specifications, and manufacturing goals.
   - Conceptual Design: Developing initial design concepts and discussing potential approaches with the client.
+..

 - Detailed Design Development
 ..